PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

 ## Posts & How-To's

-- How to use DDU - Link (placeholder)
+- How to use DDU -Link (placeholder)

-- Surface level PBO guide for ryzen 5000 - Link (Placeholder)
+- Surface level PBO guide for ryzen 5000 -Link (Placeholder)

-## Helpful Software & Links
+## Helpful Software & Links - All Free to Access and Use

 - [PSU Tier List](https://cultists.network/140/psu-tier-list/)
   - Large tier list for computer power supplies